| ↑↑↑ Home | ↑↑ Net & Web | ↑ wfind introduction |

 The MIME types used for the -type and -rtype tests are independent of the data types for parsing. -type refers to the contents of the Content-Type HTTP header.
 It may therefore differ according to the server or even the directory on the same site if local server configuration files differ.
 For compressed documents, it may return the type of the compression (such as application/x-bzip2) or the type of the document (such as text/html).

-The -rtype test uses the the File::MimeInfo::Magic manpage module or the file
+The -rtype test uses the File::MimeInfo::Magic module or the file

 Before performing word tests and regular expression tests without the v flag, the text is transformed to "base characters".
 Accents, cedillas and diaereses are removed, and ligatures such as the Scandinavian ae are transformed to two ASCII characters.
 Punctuation is treated similarly: The more than 5 kinds of unicode hyphens are transformed to ASCII, zero-width joiners and discretionary hyphens are removed, and glyphs resembling (single or multiple) punctuation signs are transformed to (single or multiple) ASCII characters.